Model-Checking PCTL Properties of Stateless Probabilistic Pushdown Systems: Introduction

-The rest of this paper is structured as follows: in the next Section some basic definitions will be reviewed and useful notations will be fixed.
-Section \ref{sec3} is devoted to the proof of the main theorem, and the last Section is for conclusions.
+The rest of this paper is structured as follows: in the Section \ref{sec:preliminaries}, some basic notions will be reviewed and useful notation will be fixed.
+Section \ref{sec:proof_of_theorem_1} is devoted to the proof of the main theorem, and the last Section is for conclusions.